shopsys/shopsys/upgrade/UPGRADE-v13.0.0-dev.md

     - see #project-base-diff to update your project
 - fix filtering in ReadyCategorySeoMix ([#2747](https://github.com/shopsys/shopsys/pull/2747))
     - see #project-base-diff to update your project
+- update your tests to be multilingual ([#2742](https://github.com/shopsys/shopsys/pull/2742))
+    - add `ContainerAwareInterface` to migrations that use `MultidomainMigrationTrait`
+    - see #project-base-diff to update your project